 (Tickets Being booked end of January)

 Use our contact form to get in touch.
 Alternatively contact Members directly via their email on the Contact page

-Come join us at The Stagshead 2nd and 4th Tuesday of the month at 8pm until October and then the 2nd Tuesday of the month until March.
+Come join us at The Stagshead 4th Tuesday of every month at 8pm January - October